davidrg/ckwin/README.md

 SSL support is back and updated to support the latest versions of OpenSSL and TLS.

+The old Kermit 95 Dialer is back and rebranded as the C-Kermit for Windows Dialer.
+Otherwise, it's the same old app for better or worse.

 Features Expected to Return Soon
 --------------------------------

-* The Dialer - it builds fine with OpenZinc so it just needs tidying up for open-sourcing (removing the registration code, etc).
 * X/Y/Z Modem support - the author of the 3rd party library Kermit 95 used has
   OKd its open-sourcing so once that happens it will return.